racket/racket/racket/src/cs/README.txt

 The "expander" layer, as turned into a Chez Scheme library by "expander.sls", synthesizes primitive Racket modules such as `'#%kernel` and `'#%network`.
-The content of those primitive _modules_ at the expander layer is based on primitve _instances_ (which are just hash tables) as populated by tables in the "primitive" directory.
+The content of those primitive _modules_ at the expander layer is based on primitive _instances_ (which are just hash tables) as populated by tables in the "primitive" directory.
 For example, "primitive/network.scm" defines the content of the `'#network` primitive instance, which is turned into the primitive